pgovers/oscar-wagtail-demo/TUTORIAL.md

 # Oscar Categories in Wagtail

-The Oscar Category and Wagtail Page look alike.
-We fork of the Oscar catalogue app into our project with:
+The Oscar `Category` and Wagtail `Page` share the same tree structure implementation due to both utilizing [Django Treebeard](https://tabo.pe/projects/django-treebeard).
+We fork the Oscar catalogue app into our project with:

     $ python manage.py oscar_fork_app catalogue demo/apps/

-Now we create the Category Page model.
+Now we create the Category model extending from Wagtail's Page.
 In `demo/apps/catalogue/models.py` add:

+    ...
+    from django.db import models

+    from wagtail.wagtailadmin.edit_handlers import FieldPanel, StreamFieldPanel
+    from wagtail.wagtailcore.fields import StreamField
+    from wagtail.wagtailcore.models import Page
+    from wagtail.wagtailcore import blocks
+    from wagtail.wagtailimages.blocks import ImageChooserBlock
     ...

     class Category(Page):
         """
         The Oscars Category as a Wagtail Page
         This works because they both use Treebeard